 Notes:

 1 To be read subject to (1) the capacity management provisions for the Satellite Network in section 3.7 below; (2) the description of how the PIR for these bandwidth profiles is to be interpreted in section 13 below; and (3) section 4.1.3 of, and Appendix B to, the nbn® Ethernet Product Technical Specification.
 The Information Rate for Wireless Plus is not a PIR, it is a maximum Information Rate, as described in note 3 below.
+Note that higher bandwidth profiles, if used inappropriately or excessively, may contribute disproportionately to interference, disruption, congestion or, more generally, sub-optimal network performance.
+See the nbn® Ethernet Fair Use Policy for RSP responsibilities to avoid and prevent Unfair Use and remedies nbn may exercise in cases of non-compliance.

 […]